quantumrook/quantumrook.github.io/source/content/Physics/Project Snowfall/Modeling Wind.md

 ### Sense Making: A ball in a tube

 Consider a ball in a similarly sized tube with no friction.
-To the left side of the ball is a section continually being pressurized with a gas and to the right size of the ball is a vacuum.

-If we assume the ball and/or tube is lubricated in an idealized way such that friction between the two is negligible, then the only force on the ball is from the pressurized gas.
+To the left side of the ball is a section pressurized with a fluid and to the right size of the ball is a vacuum.
+If we assume the ball and/or tube is lubricated in an idealized way such that friction between the two is negligible, then the only force on the ball is from the pressurized fluid.

 Using the method where force is equivalent to pressure times surface area, we can crudely describe our "wind" as: